 A car accident can change your life in an instant.
 You can be left with serious injuries and unable to work, resulting in lost income.
 Many people hurt in a car accident aren’t sure what to do next.
 The experienced Indiana car accident lawyers at Vaughan & Vaughan can help you every step of the way.
 We can fight for your rights and help you get the compensation you deserve.

 Our law firm has been helping the injured throughout Indiana since 1913.
 We have locations in Lafayette, Indianapolis, Carmel, Anderson, Kokomo, and Muncie, IN.
 Our practice has grown, but our focus is the same: fighting for clients to help them recover financial compensation.
-You can contact us to learn more about your right to legal action and to begin drafting your personal injury complaint.
+You can contact us to learn more about your right to legal action and to begin drafting your complaint with an Indiana personal injury lawyer.

 The Relationship Between Car Accidents and Negligence